 The young faith of many of my students encourages and challenges me in my own walk with God.
 Their exuberance and joy for life reminds me of the gift of life and of each day we have.
 Their humble attitudes and service to their families points me to Jesus’ own humility toward the many he served.

-I invested the most amount of time in the 50 pupils who I had the privilege of teaching, but surely many others taught me and touched my life as well—fellow teachers, church members, young neighborhood friends, other missionaries, my roommates…and the list goes on.
+I invested the most amount of time in the 50 pupils who I had the privilege of teaching, but surely many others taught me and touched my life as well—fellow teachers, church members, young neighborhood friends, other workers, my roommates…and the list goes on.

 So, yes, my year in Kenya has come to a close, but really, it’s only the beginning.
 The beginning of a faith enlarged from a year lived in another culture.
 The beginning of a hope brimming with the possibilities for a big future.
 The beginning of a love deep for people other than my own.